 - Termly tracking and challenge for all pupils

 Children’s social and emotional development affects their behaviour and their learning.
 We support their development in this area by:

 - Sensitive teaching and a commitment to flexibility.

-- A strong pastoral team who provide a wide range of clubs, 1:1 work and in class support.
+- A pastoral team who provide 1:1 work/small group and class support.

 - Having an awareness of bullying on children’s wellbeing.

 - Well being features strongly and is embedded throughout our curriculum.

 For further information, please see the ELAN SEN and inclusion policy, anti –bullying policy and the pastoral information on the website.

 We work hard to ensure all children are able to access all aspects of the curriculum and the school environment.